-Our Princess has been struggling with maths, in particular she has needed to know her times tables but has been most reluctant.
+Our Princess has been struggling with maths.
+In particular she has needed to know her times tables but has been most reluctant.
 In a bid to foster a love of maths we put the workbooks aside and began a different mathematical journey.
-As Princess enjoys picture books I knew that was a good place to start.
+Knowing Princess enjoys picture books we sought out Living Math Picture Books.

-I spent time perusing the recommendations at Living Math, I had to sort through this list as it is not primarily multiplication, nor is it clear as to age suitability.
-It took some time to decide what was appropriate for a nine year old.
+I spent time perusing the recommendations at Living Math, sorting through for Living Math Picture Books based on multiplication.
+The age suitability wasn’t clear either so it took time to decide what was appropriate for a nine year old.

 Bunches and Bunches of Bunnies – Louise Matthews